yuneg11/NXCL/_sources/index.rst.txt

-NXPL documentation
+NXCL documentation
 ==================

-NXPL is eXeriment PipeLine.
+NXCL is eXeriment Core Library.

 Please refer to the `Furo documentation <https://pradyunsg.me/furo/#>`_ for more information.